As SaaS adoption increases, so are cyber security risks associated with it.

 How is my data secured?

 A good SaaS company respects your right to know the precise safeguards implemented to protect your data.
-They must explain it through their privacy policies, a white paper or a security datasheet.
-For example, they must explain how data is encrypted or how ransomware is detected?
+They must explain it through their privacy policies, a white paper or a security data sheet.
+For example, they must explain how data is encrypted or how ransomware is detected.
 While these details may be complex, the service provider must explain the same.

 Further, they must also explain how they will recover services in a natural disaster or a cyber attack.
 And, what happens to your data in such a situation?
 How will it be recovered?

 Also, it would be best to ask them about the cyber security standards they follow.
-A mature SaaS company will proactively adopt and certify themselves to data security standards such as ISO 27001 and SOC2.
+A mature SaaS company will proactively adopt and certify itself to data security standards such as ISO 27001 and SOC2.
 These certifications ensure that an independent third-party auditor has verified their cyber security posture.

 Remember, a mature SaaS company will welcome questions and transparently reveal its security assurance procedures.

 While your data may be secure, it is vital to know who has access to it.
 You must ask the SaaS service provider to provide a list of third parties who access your data.
 For example, the service provider may be outsourcing software development to a third-party company.
 Or, they may be storing your data in a third-party cloud.
 They could also be using another third-party software to mine your data.